Flag-Smasher: Guy Thierrault

-Following the original Flag-Smasher's apparent assassination, Canadian ULTIMATUM agent Guy Thierrault assumed the role to continue the spread of anti-nationalism agenda.
-During the "Civil War" story arc, he attacked the Santa Monica Farmers' Market to show his opposition to the Super-Human Registration Act, but the Runaways defeated him.
+Following the original Flag-Smasher's death, Canadian ULTIMATUM agent Guy Thierrault assumes the mantle to continue his agenda.
+During the "Civil War" story arc, he attacks the Santa Monica Farmers' Market to show his opposition to the Super-Human Registration Act, but is stopped by the Runaways.

-Later, a fight between the Flag-Smasher and Araña was described.
-The second Flag-Smasher struck Araña with his mace, but Spider-Man later defeated him.
-He was next shown being described as the new Flag-Smasher.

-After this he was seen fighting against Liberteens, but was defeated and imprisoned.
-The Flag-Smasher then returned and launched an attack on a New York diner, where Nomad (Rikki Barnes) was having a chat with her friend John.
-The explosion caused John to get hurt, and Rikki quickly put on her new Nomad uniform to fight the Flag-Smasher, who was now wearing a similar suit to the original Flag-Smasher.
-The Falcon and Redwing helped Nomad defeat the Flag-Smasher, who was again arrested and jailed.
+Flag-Smasher launches an attack on a New York diner, where Rikki Barnes is having a chat with her friend John.
+The explosion causes John to get hurt, and Rikki quickly puts on her new Nomad uniform to fight the Flag-Smasher.
+The Falcon and Redwing help Nomad defeat the Flag-Smasher, who is arrested.

-The Flag-Smasher later kidnapped a Middle Eastern banker, but was confronted by Flash Thompson, who then succumbed to the Venom symbiote's murderous tendencies.
-After killing the Flag-Smasher's cohorts, Venom bit off the Flag-Smasher's right arm.
+The Flag-Smasher later kidnaps a Middle Eastern banker, but is confronted by Flash Thompson.
+Thompson loses control due to the Venom symbiote's murderous tendencies and kills the Flag-Smasher's cohorts before biting off Flag-Smasher's right arm.

-After an ULTIMATUM helicarrier was infiltrated and many of its members were slaughtered by Deadpool, the Flag-Smasher confronted, and was defeated by Deadpool, who ordered him and his followers to stay away from the Merc and his daughter Ellie Camacho.

-The Flag-Smasher was later apparently murdered by another ULTIMATUM member named Carl, who then assumed the identity to achieve vengeance against Deadpool.

-Eventually, this Flag-Smasher was apparently slaughtered, as were all of the ULTIMATUM forces, after they attacked Deadpool a final time, thus apparently ending both ULTIMATUM and the Flag-Smasher.
+Flag-Smasher is killed alongside a group of ULTIMATUM forces after attacking Deadpool.

 LMD

-A new version of Flag-Smasher and iteration of ULTIMATUM announce their presence to the world by crashing a gala being held in honor of Tom Herald, a conservative senator from Texas.
+A new version of Flag-Smasher and iteration of ULTIMATUM announce their presence to the world by crashing a gala held in honor of Tom Herald, a conservative senator from Texas.
 Attaching time bombs to Herald and six others, Flag-Smasher attempts to coerce two versions of Captain America, Steve Rogers and Sam Wilson, into joining him, before arming both the explosives and "data bombs" that will leak the NSA's surveillance data, decrypt America's nuclear launch codes, and erase the country's electronic banking sanctions and its No Fly List.
 The digital bombs and three of the physical ones are disarmed by Rick Jones, but Flag-Smasher and his minions escape after Wilson fails to stop them from shooting Herald.

-The attack is afterward revealed to have been secretly orchestrated by Rogers, who had come to believe that he was a Hydra agent due to his personal history being rewritten by Kobik.
-This Flag-Smasher is revealed to be a Life Model Decoy that Erik Selvig built to assassinate Senator Herald on Rogers's behalf.
+It is later revealed that the attack was secretly orchestrated by Rogers, who had come to believe that he was a Hydra agent due to his personal history being rewritten by Kobik.
+Flag-Smasher had been a Life Model Decoy created by Erik Selvig to assassinate Senator Herald on Rogers's behalf.